Back

 Radiant heating - the optimal choice for industrial halls

-Halls with ceiling heights of several meters have a gigantic volume and only a small part of around 20 percent is the usable area - usually 2.5 meters above the floor.
-The problem: with classic convection, it is difficult to heat this area in a targeted and efficient manner.
-This is because warm air does not stay in one place, but always rises upwards - to where nobody needs it.
-A physical principle that is incorruptible and causes hall operators a great deal of heat loss.
-In addition, warm air currents cause dust turbulence and unpleasant draughts in halls.
-With radiant heaters such as light or dark radiant heaters, this does not occur and targeted heat dissipation is ensured.
+Halls with ceiling heights of several meters have a gigantic volume, and only a small portion of around 20 percent is usable space—usually 2.5 meters above the floor.
+The problem: with conventional convection, i.e., warm air, it is difficult to heat this area in a targeted and efficient manner.
+This is because warm air does not stay in one place but always rises to the top—where no one needs it.
+This is an unavoidable physical principle that causes hall operators to suffer significant heat loss.
+In addition, warm air currents cause dust to swirl and create unpleasant drafts in halls.
+With radiant heaters such as light or dark radiators, this does not happen and targeted heat emission is ensured.

 Aspects that speak for decentralized radiant heating systems